Renault R

-The Renault R-series was a range of heavy-duty trucks built by Renault Véhicles Industrielles (RVI) from 1980 until 1996.
+The Renault R-series is a range of heavy-duty trucks built by Renault Véhicles Industrielles (RVI) from 1980 until 1996.
 The cabin was Berliet's KB 2400 model, originally introduced in 1970 for their GR/TR range.
 The fusion of Saviem and Berliet into RVI brought with it a consolidation of the lineups, although the Saviem and Berliet badges continued to be used for some time.
 The KB 2400 cabin was also used by Ford Transcontinental.
 The R-series ranged from the smallest R280 to the V8-powered R420.

 History

 Originally built by Berliet, the truck became the top-of-the-line offering in Renault's new heavy commercial vehicle line.
 Sold as the R-series, it offered a range of engines in models from the original R310 up to the V8-engined R420.
 Most models were inline-sixes.
 The R-series overlapped the more compact, more utilitarian G-series, and was meant for longer distance journeys where driver comfort is of more importance.